abdel792/sayCurrentKeyboardLanguage/readme.md

 ## Compatibility ##

-* This add-on is compatible with the versions of NVDA ranging from 2014.3 until 2019.3.
+* This add-on is compatible with the versions of NVDA ranging from 2014.3 and beyond.

 ## Changes for version 19.02 ##